 Today, 20 February 2020, SWISS received its first ever Airbus A 320Neo.
 The aircraft was delivered to the airline factory fresh from the Airbus plant in Hamburg Finkenwerder.
 Originally, the plan had been for the aircraft to land on runway 16 and then roll out slowly.
 This would have brought the aircraft right past the viewing gallery.
-However, as arriving traffic was quite heavy, it was eventually decided to vector the aircraft for a runway 16 arrival to fit it into the other arriving traffic.
+However, as arriving traffic was quite heavy, it was eventually decided to vector the aircraft for a runway 14 arrival to fit it into the other arriving traffic.
 The aircraft landed at 10h50.

-Luckily enough for me, I was invited by one of the Swiss national newspapers to attend the welcoming ceremony in my capacity as an aviation expert, such as it were.
+I was invited by one of the Swiss national newspapers to attend the welcoming ceremony in my capacity as an aviation expert, such as it were.

 The event started at 10h30 on the viewing terrace.
 After the aircraft had landed and taxied to the maintenance apron, guests were taken by bus to the hangar to view the aircraft and attend the welcoming ceremony, which included the baptism of the aircraft to the name of Engelberg.

-While I generally think seat recline on narrow bodies is somewhat superfluous, you also have to keep in mind that SWISS will also operate this aircraft to Tel Aviv and Cairo, both of which have a block time of more than three hours and and both night time services.
+While I generally think seat recline on narrow bodies is somewhat superfluous, you also have to keep in mind that SWISS will also operate this aircraft to Tel Aviv and Cairo, both of which have a block time of more than three hours and are both night time services.
 I’m not sure how much passengers will appreciate the lack of recline on those flights.